- 7 min read

 Two major segmentation approaches are semantic segmentation and instance segmentation.
 Both classify pixels, but only one distinguishes individual objects.

-In this guide, we review both techniques and understand their differences.
+In this guide, we will review both techniques and understand their differences.
 By the end, you will be able to differentiate them clearly.

 Let’s get started.